Daphne van Domselaar: International career

-Van Domselaar’s first cap was for a friendly against Belgium U15 on 18 March 2015.
+Van Domselaar's first cap was for a friendly against Belgium U15 on 18 March 2015.
 The UEFA Women's Under-17 Championship in May 2017 was her first major tournament.
 With the Dutch team she reached the semifinals.
 Her performance in the Netherlands U17 team drew the attention of Tommy Stroot, who brought her to FC Twente in the summer of 2017.

 Van Domselaar made her senior team debut during the Tournoi de France on 19 February 2022 in a 3–0 win against Finland.
 In July 2022, she was named in the Dutch squad for the European Championship held in England.
 In the first group match against Sweden, the starting goalkeeper Sari van Veenendaal was injured, and Van Domselaar came on as a substitute in the 20th minute.
 She played in goal for the rest of the tournament.
 Up to and including the quarterfinals, in which the Netherlands team were eliminated by France, she was the star player of the Dutch national team.
+On 31 May 2023, Van Domselaar was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.